Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 ## Stage 0.5 - Regenerate Postgres backups

 The current Postgres opt-in backups need to be re-generated to fix a known issue.
-This requires a new image.

 1. (`ncn-m001#`) Load the updated `cray-postgres-db-backup` image into the nexus local registry.

+   > ***NOTE:*** This step is only necessary if upgrading to CSM 1.3.0, if upgrading to CSM 1.3.1 (estimated to be released the second week of January, 2023), proceed to Step 2.

    - If `ncn-m001` has internet access, then use the following commands.